Dipendra1896/wt-test/README.md

 <h3>Lab 2: Flow layout and Positioned layout in CSS.<h/3>

-Create a wrapper element as shown in the figure below to fill the empty space in smaller viewports.
+<h3>Create a wrapper element as shown in the figure below to fill the empty space in smaller viewports.
 It specifies a maximum width and will horizontally center itself within the parent if space is available.
-It includes some horizontal "breathing room" so that its children aren't pressed up against the viewport's edges. wrapper
+It includes some horizontal "breathing room" so that its children aren't pressed up against the viewport's edges. wrapper</h3>

 hint: max-width